Written by: Salvatore J. Salamone, Ph.D. Saladax Biomedical President and CEO

 Without Personalized Dosing, There Is No Personalized Medicine.

 The ability to individualize the medications on a tumor by tumor basis as a result of genetic profiling is truly a significant advancement in the fight against cancer.
-However, for truly personalized cancer treatment, it is important to determine the right dose, right drug exposure, and the right drug for the individual patient, as President Obama has mentioned in the past.
+However, for truly personalized cancer treatment, it is important to determine the right dose, right drug exposure, and the right drug for the individual.

 The oncology community needs to embrace the fact that the current practice of dosing chemotherapeutic drugs by a patient’s height and weight (or body surface area [BSA]) is woefully inadequate.
-The BSA method of dosing was developed in 1916 using only 9 patients, and this dosing strategy was intended to be a means of converting drug doses used in animals to doses appropriate for humans.
-Many studies have subsequently demonstrated that BSA-based dosing is an extremely poor metric for ensuring that a patient receives the right dose to achieve optimal exposure.
 BSA-based dosing does not take into account the fact that each individual patient metabolizes drugs differently.
 As a result, some patients will have too high of an exposure to the drug, which may lead to severe toxicities.
-Conversely, some patients will have insufficientexposure to the drug, which may lead to a lack of efficacy and treatment resistance.
+Conversely, some patients will have insufficient exposure to the drug, which may lead to a lack of efficacy and treatment resistance.

 So far in the 21st century, “Precision Medicine” encompasses sequencing genes and choosing the right drug for the right patient, but not individualizing the dose.
 Until we can choose the right drug at the right dose required to achieve the right drug exposure, we will not fully achieve the promise of Precision Medicine to save as many patients’ lives as possible.